Awards Committee

 6. Papers submitted by the deadline date will be judged by the Awards Committee and the ACMLA Bulletin editor.

-8. Primary consideration for the award will be given to the essay's originality and its contribution to new knowledge and insight.
-Other considerations include the author's demonstration of the relevance of the subject, the quality of the presentation and documentation, and the literary merits of the essay.
+8. Primary consideration for the award will be given to the work's originality and its contribution to new knowledge and insight.
+Other considerations include the author's demonstration of the relevance of the subject, the quality of the presentation and documentation, and the literary merits of the work.

 9. A Report shall be made to the Executive on all papers submitted the results of the consideration by the Awards Committee one month prior to the Annual Conference.